YuriHolubeu/yuriholubeu.github.io/content/_index.md

       text: |-

+        <p style="line-height: 1;"><font size="3">
-        From time to time I study mathematics or some specific fields of physics, and I have created notes abot them.
+        From time to time I study mathematics or some specific fields of physics, and below are my notes about some of the most important of them.
+          </font></p>

         <table border="0">